Hike Kanarraville Canyon Falls

 Hiking Kanarra Falls requires a hiking permit.
-Permits can be purchased for $8 per person online at kanarrafalls.com and are limited to 150 people per day.
+Permits can be purchased for $12 per person online at kanarrafalls.com and are limited to 150 people per day.
 In the summer, tickets will sell out 1-2 weeks in advance.
-If available, hiking permits may be available at the Kanarra Falls trailhead, but the transaction will be credit card/debit only.
+If available, hiking permits may be available at the Kanarra Falls trailhead during staffed hours, but the transaction will be credit card/debit only.
 No cash transactions will be allowed and there are no refunds.
 The permit also includes free parking at the town's lot at the trailhead.

 GPS Coordinates: 37.5363, -113.165

 There are plenty of things to experience in Cedar City, Utah thanks to nearby ski resorts, a national forest, great national parks and a superb arts scene.

 Hidden within the mountains above Cedar City is the brilliant geology and vibrant environment of Cedar Breaks National Monument.
 The geologic amphitheater and surrounding environs are home to cool hiking trails, ancient trees, high elevation camping, and over-the-top views along the “Circle of Painted Cliffs.”

 St. George is perfect for family adventures, luxury spas, extensive shopping, championship golf and nearby outdoor recreation assets.

 Whether you are trying to catch your breath while climbing the trail to Observation Point or watching the shadows constantly change the mood of the Court of the Patriarchs, Zion National Park is always ready to quench your appetite for outdoor wonder.